Who manufactures the Best Floating Shelves? We believe that as of March 13, 2017 it might be us, Glenwood Kitchen!

 - Our ability to do stains, paints, glazes and custom colours.

-- We choose the best colour selection of hardwood to ensure consistency of colour throughout our products.
+- We choose the best colour selection of hardwoods to ensure consistency of colour throughout our products.

 - One of the few companies that makes all our own wooden doors in house.